Is It Atopic Dermatitis or Is It a Fungus?

 Dupixent

-A newer treatment option has recently been approved by the Federal Drug and Administration (FDA).
-An injectable biologic called dupilumab is indicated for patients with severe atopic dermatitis who do not respond well to other treatment options.
+A newer treatment option that has been approved by the US Food and Drug Administration (FDA) is an injectable biologic called dupilumab.
+This drug is meant for people with severe eczema who do not respond well to other treatment options.1

 Wet wraps

-Other treatments in severe cases might include wet dressings—when topical corticosteroids are applied and covered with wet bandages—or light therapy — exposing the skin to controlled amounts of sunlight or artificial UVA/UVB rays.1
+Other treatments in severe cases might include wet dressings.
+Here, topical corticosteroids are applied and covered with wet bandages.
+They also include phototherapy, or light therapy.
+Phototherapy involves exposing the skin to controlled amounts of sunlight or artificial UVA/UVB rays.1

 Complications of atopic dermatitis

-Atopic dermatitis is a chronic condition and can lead to complications such as asthma and hay fever, chronic skin symptoms, skin infections, or sleep problems.1 It’s important to work with your physician to come up with prevention and treatment strategies for atopic dermatitis.
+Atopic dermatitis is a chronic condition and can lead to complications such as asthma and hay fever, chronic skin symptoms, skin infections, or sleep problems.
+Work with your doctor to come up with prevention and treatment strategies for atopic dermatitis.1

 What is a fungal skin infection?

-Fungal skin infections are different from atopic dermatitis, though at first glance they can sometimes appear similar.
-Fungal infections are not chronic or genetic conditions; they are caused by common fungi found in the environment.
-These skin infections typically appear on moist areas of the body, such as between the toes, under the arms, under the breasts, or in the genital area.1,3
+Fungal skin infections are different from eczema, though they can sometimes look similar.
+Fungal infections are not chronic or genetic conditions.
+Instead, they are caused by common fungi found in the environment.1,2

 What are common fungal skin infections?